logto-io/logto/packages/docs/docs/tutorial/README.md

 node -e "$(printf "%s" "$(curl -fsSL https://raw.githubusercontent.com/logto-io/logto/master/install.js)")"
 ```

 The script will download Logto and create a directory `logto` in the location you ran it.
-After answering [several simple questions](./configuration#questions), you will see the text:
+After answering [several simple questions](./configuration#questions), you will see the message like:

 ```bash
 Server is listening to port 3001